kaziikram678/mynotes/README.md

 # Bazar List 🛒

-Bazar List is a Flutter-based shopping list app that I built by following a comprehensive YouTube tutorial.
+Bazar List is a Flutter-based shopping list app.
 This project covers the fundamentals of Dart and Flutter, as well as advanced topics such as Firebase authentication, local storage, state management, and CRUD operations.

  🚀 Features
 - User authentication (Login, Registration, Email Verification)